sankalp1999/3rdSem-Data-Structures-Lab/README.md

 - **Learn about the time complexities involved.**

 - **Try doing some related problems on GFG practice, LeetCode or InterviewBit (if time available)**. **(These are the most used websites for coding round/interview prep.
 You will be using them when the time comes or when you decide)** It's not necessary but I feel I could have practiced some problems.
 Also, for understanding concepts in these sites or YouTube is there.
 Youtube Channels like mycodeschool, Algorithms with Attitude, Back to Back SWE, Abdul Bari etc. **Check out MOOCs on Coursera also if interested.**
+     - Learn to google the crap out of internet for learning.
+Youtube and Google have almost everything as of 2020 October.

      - MOOCs are good but take them when really needed or you have a lot of interest or time.